Nevada residency for nomads: benefits and requirements

 Cons of Florida domicile:

-• Initial physical presence is necessary for certain processes, like getting your driver’s license or registering a vehicle.
+• Initial physical presence is necessary for certain processes, like applying for your driver’s license or registering a vehicle.

 • If you do not have your vehicle in Florida and wish to register it, you must drive it to Florida or have the VIN inspected by a member of law enforcement (from any state).